fatiando/community/CONTRIBUTING.md

 and would like to include them in their workflows and use them when contributing to open-source projects.

-Usage of genAI tools in contributions to Fatiando a Terra are not forbidden, but when being used as an aid in developing code and editing documentation, **contributors must**:
+Usage of genAI tools in contributions to Fatiando a Terra is **strongly discouraged** but are not forbidden (see below).
+When such tools are used, **contributors must**:

 1. ensure that they fully understand the proposed changes and can explain why they are correct, and